Anhydrous ammonia truck leaks causing evacuation in Oklahoma

 The nice thing about hauling that stuff is if it leaks, you're dead.
 Can anyone say early retirement?

-hope not dumb twucker Thanks this. -
+Flat Earth Trucker, broke down plumber and hope not dumb twucker Thank this. -

 Wonder what failed on the trailer to cause it to leak that fast.